GP Comae Berenices

 GP Comae Berenices, abbreviated to GP Com and also known as G 61-29, is a star system composed of a white dwarf orbited by a planetary mass object, likely the highly eroded core of another white dwarf star.
 The white dwarf is slowly accreting material from its satellite at a rate of /year and was proven to be a low-activity AM CVn star.
 The star system is showing signs of a high abundance of ionized nitrogen from the accretion disk around the primary.

+In 1971, Brian Warner discovered that the star, then known as G61-29, is a variable star. it was given its variable star designation, GP Comae Berenices, in 1975.

 Planetary system

 The material emitted from the planetary mass companion is mostly helium, with a molar ratio of nitrogen up to 1.7%, very low neon levels and other elements not detectable at all.
 Approximately half of the luminosity of the system comes from the accretion disk.
-The planetary object is suspected to contain a strange quark matter core due to its unusually high density, which must be above 187.5 g/cm3 to prevent tidal disruption.
+The planetary object is suspected to contain a strange quark matter core due to its unusually high density, which must be above 187.5 g/cm3 to prevent tidal disruption; the theoretical bound for planets composed solely of ordinary matter is on the order of 30 g/cm3.
 The object's orbit is expected to decay within 100 million years due to gravitational wave emission.